BLACKBURN, LANCASHIRE in the UNITED KINGDOM

 SUPPORTERS GROUP web site

-The Corporation Park Supporters Groups main priority for the next 3 years is the repair and invigoration of the Grade 11 listed Victorian Palm House Conservatory.
-2012 saw the start of the campaign to put in for a Heritage Lottery Grant.
-This project is called 'Palace in the Park' .
+One of the Corporation Park Supporters Groups main priorities for the next few years is the repair and invigoration of the Grade 11 listed Victorian Palm House Conservatory.

 Helen Roscoe, 27 February 2012.